neuralmagic/sparseml/examples/pytorch_sparse_quantized_transfer_learning/README.md

 ## ResNet-50 Imagenette Example

 The [SparseZoo](https://github.com/neuralmagic/sparseml) hosts a sparse-quantized ResNet-50 model trained on the ImageNet dataset.
-It maintains 99% of the baseline accuracy and can achieve over 6.5x speedup using the DeepSparse Engine.
+It maintains 99% of the baseline accuracy and can achieve noticeable speedup using the DeepSparse Engine.
 There are multiple paths to explore sparse-quantized transfer learning with this model.